1883 eruption of Krakatoa: Death toll

+The official reported death toll was 36,417.
+There were no survivors from the 3,000 people on the island of Sebesi.

 Geographic effects

 In the aftermath of the eruption, it was found that Krakatoa had almost entirely disappeared, except for the southern third.
 Much of the Rakata cone had been sheared away, leaving behind a 250 m cliff.
 Of the northern two-thirds of the island, only a rocky islet named Bootsmansrots ('Bosun's Rock'), a fragment of Danan, was left; Poolsche Hoed had disappeared.